nisargvekariya01/Sigma-3.0_Project/README.md

    Email_Id=your_email_for_nominatim
    ```

-4. **Run the application**:
+4. **Run the application locally**:
    ```bash
    npm start
    ```
-   Open `http://localhost:3000` in your browser or visit the live demo at [https://sigma-3-0-project.onrender.com](https://sigma-3-0-project.onrender.com).
+   Open `http://localhost:3000` in your browser.

+5. **Deploy to Render**:
+   - Push the repository to GitHub.
+   - Create a new web service on Render, linking to your GitHub repo.
+   - Set the environment variables in Render’s dashboard (same as `.env`).
+   - Deploy and access the app at [https://sigma-3-0-project.onrender.com](https://sigma-3-0-project.onrender.com) by copying and pasting the link into a browser like Chrome or Microsoft Edge (it may not open directly from GitHub).

 ---